AccentDesign/gcss/README.md

 ## Next steps

 The next steps for this project are to add more features to the CSS package.
-This includes adding support for more CSS properties and maybe mixins.
+This includes adding support for more CSS properties when the need arises.
 What I don't want to do is to add support for all CSS functionality as some things are better in CSS, but I do want to be able to create a few UI components that are configurable using Go.